Ariescyn/EldenRing-Save-Manager/README.md

 - Create save and load backups
 - Create save slots for various builds before respec etc.
 - Edit notes attached to each save slot
-- Update to the latest release with optional updater
+- Update to the latest release with included updater
 - Force quit EldenRing when the game locks up and even task manager wont end the process

 ![1 3](https://user-images.githubusercontent.com/68882322/158031688-48924144-f97d-494f-8602-ffb92507efa4.jpg)

-NOTE: I removed the update application from the newest release since it was being detected as a virus and it is now an optional download.
-You can still check for updates within the save manager, but will have to be manually downloaded from GitHub.

 Quick Backup and Restore when you dont need to make a save slot: